vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `SessionState` is the private consistency boundary for accepted scanner output.
 It owns flat vectors of discovered values, the small indexes required for identity and lookup, collection reconciliation, and coordinated source/asset removal.

-It is deliberately not part of the public session API. `Session` handles source bytes, registries, validation, and orchestration; `SessionState` handles durable discovered values as one atomic conceptual state.
+It is deliberately not part of the public session API. `Session` handles source bytes, format registration, validation, and orchestration; `SessionState` handles durable discovered values as one atomic conceptual state.

 ### 21.8 `MatchContext` and resolver helpers